Revolving Doors on Wall Street

 University of Texas at Dallas - Naveen Jindal School of Management

 Credit analysts often leave rating agencies to work at firms they rate.
 These analyst transfers provide a unique laboratory for studying revolving door effects.
-Benchmark rating agencies provide counterfactuals which allow us to measure ratings inflation in a difference-in-difference framework.
-We find that analysts transitioning to managerial positions and to top banks become more favorable to their future employers in the year prior to their transitions.
-We further test the responsiveness of ratings to market-based measures of firms’ credit quality, and find that these conflicted ratings become less responsive to changes in credit quality in this period.
-Our results reveal the presence of previously untested forces that affect information production by credit rating analysts.
+Benchmark rating agencies provide counterfactuals which allow us to measure rating inflation in a difference-in-difference framework.
+We find that analysts transitioning to managerial positions and to top banks become more favorable to their future employers prior to their transitions.
+Further, these conflicted ratings become less responsive to changes in market-based measures of hiring firms’ credit quality.
+Our results reveal the presence of previously untested forces that affect information production by credit analysts.

 Keywords: Credit Ratings, Capital Markets Regulation, Human Capital, Regulatory Capture, Revolving Door, Credit Analysts, NRSROs, Analyst Labor Market